American Quotations

 The greatness of America lies not in being more enlightened than any other nation, but rather in her ability to repair her faults. – Alexis de Tocqueville

-A house divided against itself cannot stand…I do not expect the Union to be dissolved – I do not expect the house to to fall – but I do expect it will cease to be divided.
+A house divided against itself cannot stand…I do not expect the Union to be dissolved – I do not expect the house to fall – but I do expect it will cease to be divided.
 It will become all one thing or all the other. – Abraham Lincoln

 If destruction be our lot, we must ourselves be its author and finisher.
 As a nation of freemen, me must live through all time, or die by suicide. – Abraham Lincoln